SDG&E Community Tree Rebate

 About the Program

-The SDG&E Community Tree Rebate Program for Residential Customers enables qualifying residential customers throughout the region to plant trees and other plant species to help provide direct environmental, health, and economic benefits.
+The SDG&E Community Tree Rebate Program for Residential Customers enables qualifying residential customers throughout the region to plant trees to help provide direct environmental, health, and economic benefits.
 This program is designed for customers in parts of SDG&E’s service territory where trees may be needed to help make a positive impact in their community.

 How It Works

-Qualifying SDG&E customers can receive a $35 rebate for planting or potting a 1- or 5-gallon tree/plant species and a $50 rebate for a 15-gallon tree/plant species.
+Qualifying SDG&E customers can receive a $25 rebate for planting or potting a 1-gallon tree, $35 rebate for a 5-gallon tree and a $50 rebate for a 15-gallon tree.
 Customers can apply for up to five (5) rebates annually.
-Customers do not need a yard to qualify, as trees or other plant species can be planted in large containers on outdoor balconies or patio areas.
+Customers do not need a yard to qualify, as trees can be planted in large containers on outdoor balconies or patio areas.

 Find out if you qualify for the program